nedbat/scriv/docs/commands.rst

 For writing to GitHub, you need a GitHub personal access token, either stored in your .netrc file, or in the GITHUB_TOKEN environment variable.

+By default, full releases are published.
+The ``--draft`` option specifies that a draft release should be created instead, allowing the published release notes to be reviewed (and potentially edited) prior to the actual release.
+This two step process is helpful if the release is itself being prepared in a GitHub workflow, as publishing a release from a workflow may not activate release triggered GitHub workflows (such as publishing to PyPI).

 The GitHub repo will be determined by examining the git remotes.
 If there is just one GitHub repo in the remotes, it will be used to create the release.